- There are many acid-spitting insects, such as beetles, ants, and blind termites.

 #5 Animals That Spit Acid: Do Camels Spit Acid?

 Camels spitting on someone they don’t like is common in comedy.
 It is also a real defense they utilize when another animal gets too close.
 What the camel spits is mostly vomit, which includes digestive acids from the stomach.
+Other camelids, such as Llamas, also spit when threatened or annoyed.

 Chemical Warfare of Birds